Creating custom automation rules

 To learn more about enabling the add-on, please see this article.

-2. This happens: Choose the event that should trigger this automation rule
+2. Choose the event that should trigger this automation rule (e.g., when a job has a status of "submitted")

 Select the text-editing window and open the short code library ({...}) to create messages that automatically pull relevant information already stored on a job, invoice, estimate, or client profile related to this automation rule.

-7. (Optional) Add condition: Create a condition to define the exact scenario requirements that should be applied to this automation rule (e.g., only if source = Google, only if client tag ≠ loyal customer, etc.)
+6. (Optional) Create a condition to define the exact criteria that should be applied to this automation rule (e.g., only if source = Google, only if client tag ≠ loyal customer, etc.)

 Monitoring automation activity